patrickmackow/poe-build-list/README.md

 ## Usage

-This app consists of an express backend that serves the api and react app.
+This app consists of an express backend that serves the api and a react app.

-Copy the the .env.sample and rename it to .env filling it out with correct information.
+Copy the the .env.sample in the backend folder and rename it to .env filling it out with correct information.

-For development run (a mongo installation is needed)
+For development a mongo installation is needed

 ```
-npm run install-all
+cd backend/
 npm run dev
 ```